thoglu/jammy_flows/README.md

 <img src="https://github.com/thoglu/jammy_flows/workflows/build/badge.svg"> <img src="https://github.com/thoglu/jammy_flows/workflows/tests/badge.svg">

 This package implements (conditional) PDFs with **J**oint **A**utoregressive **M**anifold (**MY**) normalizing-flows.
-It grew out of work for the paper [Unifying supervised learning and VAEs - coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions [arXiv:2008.05825]](https://arxiv.org/abs/2008.05825) and includes the paper's described methodology for coverage calculation of PDFs on tensor products of manifolds.
+It grew out of work for the paper [Unifying supervised learning and VAEs - coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions [arXiv:2008.05825]](https://arxiv.org/abs/2008.05825).
 For Euclidean manifolds, it includes an updated implementation of the [offical implementation](https://github.com/chenlin9/Gaussianization_Flows) of [Gaussianization flows [arXiv:2003.01941]](https://arxiv.org/abs/2003.01941), where now the inverse is differentiable (adding Newton iterations to the bisection) and made more stable using better approximations of the inverse Gaussian CDF.
 Several other state-of-the art flows are implemented sometimes using slight modifications or extensions.
+For example neural spline flows can be modified to have smoothness constraints (as decribed in [arXiv:2604.19846](https://arxiv.org/abs/2604.19846)), which allows them to behave numerically more stable in conditional settings.

 The package has a simple syntax that lets the user define a PDF and get going with a single line of code that **should just work**.
 To define a 10-d PDF, with 4 Euclidean dimensions, followed by a 2-sphere, followed again by 4 Euclidean dimensions, one could for example write
 ```